WRAPUP 1-Olympics-Gymnastics-China win, Zonderland in wonderland

 off and then sat down on her landing.

-Russian gymnast who had high hopes of going home with a sackful
+Komova, a gymnast who had high hopes of going home with a

 "I was not very lucky at these Olympics.
 I failed them 100